pathei-kosmos/portfolio/README.md

 # Portfolio :newspaper:

-Small exercise to create a responsive portfolio with Bootstrap. :blush:
+Small exercise to create a responsive portfolio with Bootstrap.